-See your health care provider if you have symptoms of this condition.
+See your provider if you have symptoms of this condition.

 Once a person is diagnosed with antithrombin III deficiency, all close family members should be screened for this disorder.
 Blood thinning drugs can prevent blood clots from forming and prevent complications from clotting.